News Blog

 Oil Talks Fail in Doha, Qatar

-The top oil producers in the world were supposed to find an agreement that would stabilize the oil prices, but the Doha meeting ended in failure.
-A steep fall in the oil prices is now expected, and who knows where they will end up?
+The top oil producers in the world were supposed to find an agreement that would stabilize the oil prices, but the Doha meeting failed.
+A steep fall in oil prices is now expected, and who knows where they will end up?

 After a six-hour delay and six more hours of discussion, the world’s most powerful oil producers (except the USA) didn’t succeed in reaching an agreement regarding freezing the production of the 'black gold'.